 Before starting The Mind Trust, David spent five years as Indianapolis Mayor Bart Peterson’s Charter Schools Director, where he built a charter school office that received Harvard University’s Innovations in American Government Award in 2006.
 He joined Peterson’s team after practicing law with the Indianapolis firm of Baker & Daniels and leading efforts to draft the Peterson Plan, the Mayor’s 1999 strategy for running city government.

 David received a BA from Northwestern University and a law degree from Indiana University.
 He is chairman of the board for Education Cities and serves on the boards of the Nicholas H. Noyes Jr. Memorial Foundation and Teach For America Indianapolis.

 In 2007, David was among 25 education leaders selected for the Aspen Institute and NewSchools Venture Fund’s inaugural Entrepreneurial Leaders for Public Education Program.
 David has received College Summit’s Let Talent Shine Award, Teachers’ Treasures Caring Spirit Award, Hope Academy’s Faces of Hope Award, Marian University’s Franciscan Values Award and Indy’s Best and Brightest Award from Junior Achievement of Central Indiana.
 In 2013, he was featured as part of the U.S. Chamber of Commerce Foundation’s “Profiles of Change” series.
-He was also named one of Indianapolis Business Journal’s Forty Under 40 and was the inaugural winner of the St. Richard’s Episcopal School’s Eugene S. Pulliam Founders Medal for alumni who “demonstrate creative leadership and service that has benefited society.”
+He has spoken at TEDx Indianapolis on “What we’re doing wrong in education” and was also named one of Indianapolis Business Journal’s Forty Under 40 and was the inaugural winner of the St. Richard’s Episcopal School’s Eugene S. Pulliam Founders Medal for alumni who “demonstrate creative leadership and service that has benefited society.”